swch/strivve-docs-nextjs/src/pages/integrations/strivve-cx/index.md

 ```

 ## Summary
 Full details of the StrivveCX library can be found [here:](https://swch.github.io/Strivve-UX-Components/?path=/docs/introduction--documentation).
-Please [Contacting Us](mailto:support@strivve.com) for additional support and questions.
+Please [Contact](mailto:support@strivve.com) for additional support and questions.